 My mom never asked us "what we wanted to eat."
 My mom told us what we were going to eat, and why!
 She wasn't shy about it.
 None of us ever questioned our mother and what we were eating.
 Ever!
 For supper, we ate a piece of meat, and two veggies, with a salad that contained lettuce, carrots, bell pepper, onion, and salad dressing.
 We never ever questioned our mother.
 I don't know why, but we never did.
 There were a few times when money was really tight, and we ate pancakes and sausage for supper, but I loved it so much, I requested it.

 My mom was very sparing with seasoning, she would lightly put salt and pepper on our two veggies, and our meat.
 It was pretty good actually.
 When she made pork chops, we would actually bread them with flour, salt, and pepper before she fried them.
-We didn't eat it because "ew" we had to, it was really good food to eat, and it wasn't processed food.

 We did have some processed food in the summer, like, we had a butcher and they made the best bologna ever!
 Then we would make bologna salad to put on bread, and eat that.
 We used to make homemade pancakes, waffles, biscuits, even some donuts in our household, and it wasn't that the recipe was so long, it's because we could make the recipe in seconds flat without hardly even thinking about it.

 And the reason we could make these recipes so quickly all the time is because we weren't so engrossed in the tv set.